Lumiwealth-Strategies/stock_example_algo/README.md

 This strategy is an example of a stock trading strategy.
 It splits the cash available equally between the stocks in the symbols list right at the start of the strategy and holds the stocks indefinitely.
-This is a simple strategy that is used to demonstrate how to create a stock trading strategy in Lumibot.
+This is a simple strategy that is used to demonstrate how to create a stock trading strategy in Lumibot, and not meant to be used for live trading.

 # Getting Started